sitegeist/Sitegeist.Iconoclasm/README.md

 *The development and the public-releases of this package is generously sponsored by our employer http://www.sitegeist.de.*

-## Introduction

-Neos CMS / Flow framework package that optimizes generated thumbnail images (jpg, png, gif, svg and more) for web presentation.
-The original files of the editors are never affected since copies are always created for thumbnails.

-The optimization is done with the imagemin cli-tool and a set of plugins for that.

 ## Installation

 Sitegeist.Iconoclasm is available via packagist.
 Just add "sitegeist/iconoclasm" to the require section of the composer.json or run `composer require sitegeist/iconoclasm`.
 We use semantic-versioning so every breaking change will increase the major-version number.

-In addition to the Flow Package the imagemin-cli and plugins for the required formats are available on the server.
+In addition to the Flow Package the imagemin-cli and all plugins or other tools have to be available on the server.
 You can install the libraries globally using `npm`:

 ```